Eatonville, Florida: History

 A Negro settlement has been established at Maitland...which is divided into forty-eight lots, 50x50 feet, to be sold to Negroes at from $19 to $30 per lot.
 Mr. Lawrence has erected on this land a framed church 30x20 feet, a bell for which has been presented by the Congregational Sabbath School of Chelsea, Connecticut.
 No liquor is ever to be sold or given away on the ground; no gambling or disreputable house of any kind will ever be allowed, under a forfeiture of the purchase.

-In 1884, the Orange County Reporter wrote about the “colored village at Maitland, sometimes known as Lawrence, the name of its worthy founder”.
+In 1884, the Orange County Reporter wrote about the “colored village at Maitland sometimes known as Lawrence, the name of its worthy founder”.
 Mr. Lawrence requested that the settlement use the name Eatonville.
 The following year, Maitland incorporated using votes from Black people, and at least one Black man was elected as a town officer.
 A year after incorporation, there were "discussions of separation as a peaceful, progressive-minded, mutually beneficial solution to the so-called 'race problem'.”
 While sources seem to disagree on the exact date and year of the town's incorporation, the town's official site provides a detailed account of the process and the dates.

 The Town of Eatonville was officially incorporated as a municipality on August 15, 1887.

 Jim Crow laws enforced segregation, violence and racial discrimination in the Southern United States in the late 19th century.
 The Eatonville Speaker newspaper printed an invitation in 1889:

 “Colored People of the United States!
 Solve the Great Race Problem by Securing a Home in Eatonville, Florida, a Negro City Governed by Negroes.”
 The article describes Eatonville as a "thriving community of 200-300 people — all colored, and NOT A WHITE FAMILY in the whole city.”
 The newspaper also recounts a near-lynching in Sanford, nineteen miles away.

 Rev. Columbus H. Boger Sr. (1857-1918) was Eatonville's first mayor, serving from 1887-1888.
 He edited the Florida Watchman newspaper.
-A Post Office opened at Eatonville in 1889, and closed in 1918.
+A post office opened at Eatonville in 1889, and closed in 1918.

+The Robert Hungerford Normal and Industrial School was founded in 1897 to provide education for Black students in grades 6-12 and taught children for more than 100 years.
+In 1990, the town founded the Zora Neale Hurston Museum of Fine Arts.
+Every winter the town stages the Zora Neale Hurston Festival of the Arts and Humanities.
+A library named for her opened in January 2004.